 Airmeet virtual table can hold up to 50 participants (2-8 participants in free version).
 Once you decide which table you’d like to be seated at, select the “Take a seat” button below the table.

 If you want to leave the conversation, say bye to the table participants, and click on the “Leave the table” button in the bottom right.

-Speed Networking:An easy way to interact with participants on a one-on-one basis for a time limit set by the event's host.
+Speed Networking:An easy way to interact with participants one-on-one for a time limit set by the event's host.

 3. View Profiles: Click on the display picture of any participant to view their participant profiles.

 4. Table chat: You can interact with the other members seated at the table in a virtual mini-conference.
 You can also have a private table chat.
-Anyone that joins the table will be able to view the chats (ones written after they join) on the bottom of the control bar.
+Anyone who joins the table will view the chats (ones written after they join) on the bottom of the control bar.

 5. Request increase table size: You can request the host to increase the table size— a table can have a maximum of 50 seats.

 6. Help Button: Airmeet Support